Re-evaluation counseling

-Re-evaluation Counseling (RC) is an organization that practices a procedure – 'co-counseling' – in which people try to help each other deal with the effects of emotional hurt through catharsis (called "discharge").
-The process and theory of co-counseling were developed in the 1950's in Seattle, WA, USA by Harvey Jackins.
+Re-evaluation counseling (RC) is a business, and a network of peer counseling.
+Its core philosophy prescribes regularly relating painful memories to a peer counsel or group and releasing strong feelings by crying, shaking, or laughing as the best salve for psychological wounds.
+This idea was first developed in the 1950s by L. Ron Hubbard and called Dianetics (later Scientology).

+Re-evaluation counseling recruits members by branding itself as a peer-based counseling procedure trying to help people and bring about social reform.

-In the early 1970s Personal Counselors, Inc, established the Re-evaluation Counseling Community, made up of local groups of people called "Co-Counselors" in Seattle and beyond, based until 2021 in Seattle, WA, currently in Shoreline WA.
+In the early 1970s Personal Counselors, Inc, established the Re-evaluation Counseling Community, made up of local groups of people called "Co-Counselors" in Seattle and beyond, based until 2021 in Seattle, Washington, and currently in Shoreline, Washington.
 It was led by Harvey Jackins until his death in 1999.
 It is currently led by his son Tim Jackins.

 History

-In the early 1950's Jackins associated with L. Ron Hubbard (the founder of Scientology) and others interested in Dianetics (what later became Scientology).
+In the early 1950s Harvey Jackins associated with L. Ron Hubbard (the founder of Scientology) and others interested in Dianetics (what later became Scientology).
 This led Jackins to establish Personal Counselors Inc. which aimed to "engage in, conduct and teach the art and science of Dianetics."
 RC reports that collaboration between Jackins and Hubbard became unworkable, and Jackins ended their association and continued to develop RC as a separate organization.

 During the late 1950s and early 1960s, Jackins continued to build Personal Counselors, Inc., and in the 1960s and 1970s took RC from Seattle, where he first practiced it, to the rest of the US and then to other countries.
-Between 1975 and 1990, he appointed local teachers, area representatives, regional leaders and representatives of groups such as women, African Americans, and Lesbians and Gay Men.
+Between 1975 and 1990, he appointed local teachers, area representatives, regional leaders and representatives of groups.
 A set of Guidelines for the community was adopted a biennial conference of local leaders.
 The Guidelines are revised at similar conferences, known as "World Conferences", originally biennial but currently every four years.
 The conferences also adopt general goals for the community.

 After Jackins' death in 1999, his son, Tim Jackins, was chosen at a conference, attended by leaders in the RC communities worldwide, to take over the role of International Reference Person, the title given to the leader of RC.

-The RC Community has at times attracted controversy and criticism.